 Chances are, you will find yourself with a lot of free time after going through a breakup.
 Instead of filling that void pining over your ex, you should try to learn a new skill.
 Training for a running race, picking up a musical instrument, or studying a foreign language are all great distractions from thinking about your former flame.
-Starting new hobbies also gives you the added benefit of personal growth.
+Starting new hobbies also gives you the added benefit of personal growth and self-improvement.

 Do charity work

 Volunteering for a good cause gets you out of your head and out of the house.
 Serving at a soup kitchen, reading to kids, or visiting the elderly are all opportunities to forget your former love and focus on others.
 Sometimes when we are going through a hard time, we naturally become a little self-absorbed.
 Giving your time to those in need helps combat that tendency and keeps you grounded.
 Plus, it helps the community!

 Talking to a close friend or family member can do wonders for the way you feel.
 When you open up to those who know you best, they can give you unique advice.
 Even if your friend is currently in a relationship, chances are they remember the last time they went through a breakup.